quarkusio/quarkus-super-heroes/rest-fights/README.md

 From the `quarkus-super-heroes/rest-fights` directory, simply run `./mvnw quarkus:dev` to run [Quarkus Dev Mode](https://quarkus.io/guides/maven-tooling#dev-mode), or running `quarkus dev` using the [Quarkus CLI](https://quarkus.io/guides/cli-tooling).
 The application will be exposed at `http://localhost:8082` and the [Quarkus Dev UI](https://quarkus.io/guides/dev-ui) will be exposed at `http://localhost:8082/q/dev`.
 [Quarkus Dev Services](https://quarkus.io/guides/dev-services) will ensure the MongoDB instance, an Apache Kafka instance, and an Apicurio Schema Registry are all started and configured.

+> [!NOTE]
-**NOTE:** Running the application outside of Quarkus Dev Mode requires standing up a MongoDB instance, an Apache Kafka instance, and an Apicurio Schema Registry and binding them to the app.
+> Running the application outside of Quarkus Dev Mode requires standing up a MongoDB instance, an Apache Kafka instance, and an Apicurio Schema Registry and binding them to the app.

 Furthermore, since this service also communicates with additional downstream services ([rest-heroes](../rest-heroes), [rest-villains](../rest-villains), & [rest-narration](../rest-narration)), those would need to be stood up as well, although this service does have fallbacks in case those other services aren't available.